KhaleedSA/FM5RandomizerApp/README.md

 ### [Enable_HangarPatch]

-This setting will enable all Wenzar parts at lvl 1.
+This setting will enable all Wanzer parts at lvl 1.
 There is a file comes with the Randomizer app, Named [004B7670 shopFM5a], This file is required

 Credit to [FAN TRANSLATION PROJECT] for their Awesome translation.

 ### [Explode_OnKill]

-This setting will make wenzar expload on kill, there are 2 type of explotion, low and high.
+This setting will make Wanzer expload on kill, there are 2 type of explotion, low and high.
 Low explosion deal 650 damage in 2 square.
 High explosion deal 2700 damage in 2 square.